goodminton-ag/languager/README.md

 ![menu](doc/images/menu.png)

-Store-views language association are defined under 'Stores configuration'
+Store-views language association are defined under 'Stores configuration'.

-To select which attributes have translated values that must be saved in other store-views, use the drag-and-drop interface for products and categories
+To select which attributes have translated values that must be saved in other store-views, use the drag-and-drop interface for products and categories.

 ## Developer configuration

 ![configuration](doc/images/configuration.png)

+You can activate or deactivate the module in this page.

 The module uses jQuery and jQuery-UI to make the interface friendlier and pleasanter to use.
-If you already included jQuery and jQuery-UI into your layout, you can there deactivate the inclusion from the module if you experience conflicts
+If you already included jQuery and jQuery-UI into your layout, you can there deactivate the inclusion from the module if you experience conflicts.

 **Note: jQuery and jQuery UI are only included in the configuration pages of Languager (Stores configuration, products and categories attributes)**